osteele/liquid/README.md

 This library is at an early stage of development.
 It has been mostly used by its author.

 Until it reaches 1.0, breaking changes will accompanied by a bump in the minor version, not the major version.
-For example, tag `v0.2` is incompatible with `v0.1` and (hypothetical) `v0.1.1`. ([gopkg.in](http://gopkg.in) doesn't work this way, so you won't can't use `gopkg.in/osteele/liquid.v0.1` to specify version 0.1.)
+For example, tag `v0.2` is incompatible with `v0.1`. ([gopkg.in](http://gopkg.in) doesn't work this way, so you won't can't use `gopkg.in/osteele/liquid.v0.1` to specify version 0.1.)

-Even within these parameters, only the liquid package itself, and the sub-package APIs that it documents, are guaranteed stable.
+Even within these parameters, only the liquid package itself, and the sub-package types that are used in that top-level package, are guaranteed stable.
 For example, `render.Context` is documented as the parameter type for tag definitions; it therefore has the same stability guarantees as `liquid.Engine` and `liquid.Template`.
-Other "public" definitions in `render` and in other sub-packages are intended only for use in other packages in this repo; they are not generally stable between even sub-minor releases.
+Other "public" definitions in `render` and in other sub-packages are intended only for use in other packages in this repo; they are not generally stable even between sub-minor releases.

 ## Install

-`go get gopkg.in/osteele/liquid.v0.2`-- latest snapshot
+`go get gopkg.in/osteele/liquid.v0`-- latest snapshot

 `go get -u github.com/osteele/goliquid` -- development version